nethesis/nethvoice-report/ui/src/doc-inline/en/distribution_hourly_2_table_good.md

-# Hourly Distribution of Outgoing Calls
+# Hourly Distribution of Answered Calls

-Data regarding the *Hourly Distribution of Answered Calls* for queues selected in the set period, the data is grouped according to the choice made in the filters.
+Data regarding the *Hourly Distribution of Answered Calls* for queues selected during the given period.
+Data are grouped according to the chosen filter criteria.

-The *Hourly Distribution of Answered Calls* shows the division of calls answered within the set working hours.
+The *Hourly Distribution of Answered Calls* shows the distribution of answered calls in the configured working hours.

 The items shown for the *Hourly Distribution of Answered Calls* are: